fireship-io/fireship.io/hugo/content/lessons/nuxt-3-firebase/index.md

 ### Hydrate Realtime Data

-When the client loads, we need to refetch the same data and listen to changes with `onSnapshot`.
-It's important that we **only run Firebase Web code on the client** by placing it inside the `onMounted` lifecycle hook on inside a function.
+When the client loads, the app needs to refetch the same data and listen to changes with `onSnapshot`.
+It's important to **only run Firebase Web code on the client** by placing it inside the `onMounted` lifecycle hook on inside a function.

 {{< file "js" "pages/animal.vue" >}}
 ```html